bioinformatics-ua/midas/readme.md

 ## How MIDAS automatically infer the output_signature of a python_iterable?

 When no `output_signature` is specified, the _midas.DataLoader_ will automatically infer the correct `output_signature` from the samples of the python iterable.
-For that, a specific number of samples are gathered from the python iterable, which is specified by the `infer_k=3` argument.
-So, by default, the DataLoader samples 3 instances of the python iterable and then each value of its dictionary is automatically converted to a tf.Tensor.
-From here we catch the shape and the data type of each dictionary value.
-Then we perform the same procedure on the remainder of the samples and at each step, we verify its consistency with the previous discover data type and shape.
-If the data type changes, then it's an Error.
-On the other hand, if the shape changes it means that the data has a variable length, which is automatically handled by assigning the None shape.
+For that, a specific number of samples are gathered from the python iterable, which are specified by the `infer_k=3` argument.
+So, by default, the DataLoader consumes 3 samples from the python iterable and then the values of each sample are automatically converted to a tf.Tensor, which we use to extract the associated data type and shape.
+Next, a consistency check is performed to ensure that the values from different samples follow the same data type and shape.
+If the data type differs, then it's an Error.
+On the other hand, if the shape differs it means that the data has a variable length, which is automatically handled by assigning the None shape instead of a fixed number.

-Consider this fixed size example first:
+Consider this example with fixed size data first:
 ```python
 from midas import DataLoader